Dr. Jordan Cox

 Dr. Jingbai Li

 Jingbai is a postdoctoral researcher in the Lopez Lab.
-He is learning photoexcited reaction mechanism using multireference approaches, such as complete and restricted active space self-consistent field (CASSCF and RASSCF) method.
-He also has a great research interest in conical intersection and applications of quantum dynamics.
+He is working on photochemical reaction models of exotic and strain organic molecules using complete active space self-consistent field (CASSCF) with extended-multistate second-order perturbative corrections (XMS-CASPT2) and discovery of photoreaction pathways with nonadiabatic molecular dynamics.
+He is also developing a machine-learning accelerated nonadiabatic molecular dynamics Python code, which aims to leverage the photodynamic timescale for interested systems in the group.
 He received his B.S. in chemistry from Zhengzhou University in China.
 He then obtained his Ph.D. in computational chemistry from Illinois Institute of Technology under the supervision of Prof. Andrey Rogachev.

 Biruk is an undergraduate Chemistry major using machine learning and computational chemistry to predict the properties or organocatalysts.
 He is developing molecular descriptors to train machine learning models to accurately predict intermolecular interactions.
 He is taking a big-data approach to build a dataset go ground-and-excited-state structures for π-conjugated systems.